 That’s a significant difference.

-Chatbots are software-generated messaging tools that support conversational commerce, enabling your customers to interact with your systems as though they were working with a person, without tying up valuable human capital.
+Chatbots (and Einstein Bots) are software-generated messaging tools that support conversational commerce, enabling your customers to interact with your systems as though they were working with a person, without tying up valuable human capital.
 Imagine an agent who can work 24/7 fielding questions, gathering leads, and creating cases to be addressed when your human agents are available – without being paid.

 Your customers can ask the chatbot a direct question rather than having to navigate a series of potentially frustrating Help toolbars or waiting on hold.
 Think of the last time you spent more than a couple of minutes trying to find an answer on a standard website.
 How much easier would it have been if you could just ask, in your own words, for directions?
 Or, as a service company you may rely on your website to generate leads by having visitors sign up for a demo or fill out a contact sheet.
 Until they do, you can’t address any questions or concerns they may have.
 A chatbot can open up an initial dialog and answer preliminary questions making It more likely that a visitor to your site will take the next step.